 In May 2017, Inverness Research (an independent, nonprofit evaluation firm) conducted an online survey of nearly 1,600 youth involved at Clubhouses around the world.
 This summary presents findings with supportive evidence based on the data analysis.
 The major findings from that survey are:

 - The Clubhouse offers a supportive environment for youth self-development, with a range of opportunities to participate, be creative, and learn; a friendly and safe place where youth feel empowered and gain confidence; a central role in the lives of many Clubhouse members; and positive, important relationships between adults and youth, and among youth from different backgrounds and cultures.

 - Clubhouse members are gaining knowledge and acquiring skills in many important domains.
 Members are learning content in science and technology and many other areas; building skills that contribute to designing, making, and problem-solving abilities; and gaining professional, collaboration, and social skills.

 - The Clubhouse experience leads youth to think more positively and more ambitiously about their futures.
 The Clubhouse has a positive impact on youth's attitudes about school and about furthering their education.

-- The Clubhouse also has a positive impact on youth's attitudes about STEM--80% of boys and 74% of girls say they are interested in studying some aspect of STEM in the future.
+- The Clubhouse also has a positive impact on youth's attitudes about STEM--76% of boys and 74% of girls say the Clubhouse has increased their interest in studying some aspect of STEM in the future.
 This is a significant departure from national trends where there is still great disparity between the percentage of women and men earning bachelor's degree in engineering, computer science, or physics.

-In 2016 the Clubhouse Network's major sources of funding were the Best Buy Foundation, U.S. Department of Justice, and the Intel Foundation.
+In 2018 the Clubhouse Network's major sources of funding were the Best Buy Foundation, U.S. Department of Justice, and the Liberty Mutual Foundation.
 The Clubhouse Network does not charge parent fees for program participation.